jonnymind/SIRPAS/Books/Rulebook.md

 of attribute in particular, and that have a direct effect on some game mechanics.

 For example, some advantages may grant you the possibility to automatically win a draw once a day.
-Others may give you extra dice to throw and use in some situation.
-Others may give you one extra point to all the skills having a certain base attribute, i.e. improve all the skills based on **Dexterity**.
-Others may reduce the difficulty level of the attempts on a certain skill by one level, so that i.e. easy pickpocket targets become trivial, normal targets become easy and so on.
+Others may give you extra die to throw and use in some situation.
+Others may give you one extra point to all the skills having a certain base attribute, i.e. improve all the *easy skills* based on **Dexterity**.
+Others may reduce the difficulty level of the attempts on a certain skill by one level, so that i.e. pickpocket on *easy* targets becomes trivial, on *normal* targets it becomes *easy* and so on.

 Advantages can also be negative (disadvantages).
 A character might be given disadvantages temporarily or permanently, because of what happened during previous adventures, or as a background flavor.
-As disadvantages have negative CP costs, a player can chose to get certain disadvantages in order to gain **CP** to be spent elsewhere, in other statistics.
+As disadvantages have negative CP costs, a player can chose to get certain disadvantages in order to gain **training tokens** to be spent elsewhere, in other statistics.

 While most advantages are simply either active or not, some can have different levels.
 For example, an advantage called i.e. Survival Instinct, which, say, reduce the difficulty level of all survival checks, may have a level between 1 and 3, each granting a one extra reduced difficulty level.

-In that case, the description of the advantage indicates the initial cost and the cost per additional level.
+In that case, each additional level cost one additional training token of the same type.

-The cost of a further level is given by the base cost, plus the additional level cost times the current level.
-For example, if the description indicates the cost in **CP** being 5+2, it means that the first level costs 5, the second 5+2*1 = 7, the third 5+2*2 = 9 and so on.
+For example, suppose the advantage **graceful** has 3 levels, which gives 1, 2 or 3 points fixed base on any *easy* dexterity based skill, depending on the level.
+The cost declared is 2 **TT**/*Primary* (training tokens of type *primary*).
+To achieve the second level of **graceful**, the character must use 3 **TT**/*Primary*, and for the third level they must spend 4 **TT**/*Primary*.

+### Advantage prerequisites

 Some advantage could have a pre-requisite that must be fulfilled in order to be acquired.
 For example, they could require having already acquired another advantage, or having a certain statistic at a minimum set score.

+### Other limitations (optional)

 The GM may allow to get a certain number of advantages and/or disadvantages to taken at character creation, or may allow to get some of them later on if that's fitting for the setting.
 For example, in a cyberpunk